New Zealand Couriers is part of the Freightways group of companies.

 - Our company vehicle fleet will not be leased for a period longer than four years to ensure that it is renewed regularly with current lower emission technology.

-- As part of our transition to lower emission company vehicles, we are continuing to trial hybrid vehicles.
+- As part of our transition to lower emission company vehicles, we are continuing to trial hybrid, electric and alternative power source vehicles.

 - Our independent contractors are strongly encouraged to use later model lower emission vehicles.